skipper and hostess

 for your perfect

-If you are sea gipsy, a real sailor (I mean, sailing, not motoring your way), like to stay away from main charter routs and marinas … this might be just the right place for you.
+If you are sea gipsy, a real sailor (I mean, sailing, not motoring your way), like to stay away from main charter routes and marinas …we might be, just the right choice for you.

 Your sailing holiday destination

 Adriatic Sea is the northernmost and the most indented part of the Mediterranean Sea.
 It is separating Apennine peninsula from Balkan peninsula.
 Countries with coasts on the Adriatic are: Albania, Montenegro, Bosnia and Herzegovina, Croatia, Slovenia and Italy.

 Most of 1300 islands in the Adriatic are located along Croatian coast.
 Number does vary depending of different classification, but it is around 1200.